lucasarchangelo/docker-web3-environment/README.md

 6. This will open a new vscode window, after connect with success click on open folder

-7. Use the provided credentials to connect to the MySQL and PostgreSQL databases: navigate to this folder: /usr/workshop/
+7. navigate to this folder: /usr/workshop/

 ## Troubleshooting